The Admissions Office will evaluate your eligibility based on 2 specific entry requirements:

 You are expected to achieve a score of 158 for the Quantitative Reasoning section.
 If you do not achieve the expected score your application will still be considered.
 However, a minimum score of 155 on the Quantitative Reasoning section is required.
 Applicants who submit a GRE below this minimum score will not be accepted into this programme.
 Please note that completion of all sections of the exam is required.

 For registration and more detailed information please refer to the GRE website.
 The institution code for GRE 7878 U Amsterdam School of Economics.
+The GRE at home test is allowed for the September 2023 intake.

 Based on mutual agreements with certain universities, students might be exempted from the GRE requirement.
 Check the list of universities to see whether this applies to you.